akashram1/deep-learning-coursera-specialization/3_structuring_projects/README.md

 ![satisfice](images/train_dev_set.png)
 - Keep aside a portion of train set: a `train-dev-set` , that has same distribution as train but *not* used to train.
   - `Why ?`: If `train` and `dev` sets have **different** distributions then you *can't* necessarily attribute high dev error to overfitting on train set.
 Maybe model generalizes well but dev set has images that are *hard* to classify.
+    - *Hard* to classify = Bayes error for that dataset is higher.
   - If train and dev have *same* distribution, and dev error is high, you can say overfitting to train set and not generalizing well. (`Variance` problem)
   - Orthogonalize the problem with train-dev set.